Poor Man’s Lasagna Recipe (Oven and Air Fryer Instructions)

 The warmth of the pot and cooked pasta also helps to melt the cream cheese into the mixture.

-Using a store-bought pasta sauce is an easy option.
+Using a store-bought pasta sauce is a super easy option!
+Just open the jar and pour it on!
 Plus, you can often find sales and coupons to help you get the pasta sauce for cheap.